frankland/valentjs/README.md

 - [ ] replace pathes -  `/valent/..`. into `/valentjs/....`
 - [ ] redevelop exception system.
 Right now RuntimeException and RegisterException are not comfortable for debugging.
 - [ ] add more useful primitives
-- [ ] do not register component's interfaces / options / pipes as angualr directive option - **scope**.
+- [ ] do not register component's interfaces / options / pipes as angular directive option - **scope**.
 This is extra watchers.
 Use `DirectiveParams.parse()` method to get them.